La Cabrera

 As you can see from the two nicely sized cuts of bife de chorizo (sirloin strip steak) shown directly above, La Cabrera is extremely generous with the size of their steaks.
-Yet it is not only the meat which arrives in large quantities here – every main course order is accompanied with their trademark array of many small, varied side dishes (at no extra cost), as can also be viewed in the photo above and another photo further down this post.
-These side dishes range from complimentary sauces (depending on what you have ordered), to couscous, mashed potato with mustard, tomatoes in sauce, calabaza (squash) puree, sweet pickled garlic, sundried tomatoes, guacamole, and so on, and on, and on…
+Yet it is not only the meat which arrives in large quantities here – every main course order is accompanied with their trademark array of many small, varied side dishes, as can also be viewed in the photo above and another photo further down this post.
+These side dishes range from complimentary sauces (depending on what you have ordered), to couscous, mashed potato with mustard, tomatoes in sauce, calabaza (squash) puree, sweet pickled garlic, sun-dried tomatoes, guacamole, and so on, and on, and on…

-This was a pretty fine specimen.
-In fact, this Ojo de Bife Napolitano (rib eye steak with plenty of ham, cheese and sundried tomatoes on top) would be way more than enough for one person, forgetting the side dishes.
+The Ojo de Bife Napolitano (rib eye steak with plenty of ham, cheese and sun-dried tomatoes on top) pictured above, is a fine specimen.
+It would be way more than enough for one person, forgetting the side dishes.
 So just try a few of the flavors on offer from those cute little sideshows whenever this occurs to you, but don’t let that detract from the main event, which is always going to be the huge steak.

-As I hinted at already, it is hard to describe just how good the steak is without resorting to pictures.
-Let me just say that it is delicious, succulent, perfectly cooked (if you ask for a punto – medium – you really do get it medium and not overcooked, etc) and very, very juicy.
-And all this seems to be true whatever steak you order there, be it bife de chorizo, ojo de bife or bife de lomo – the three cuts I have tried and loved at La Cabrera.
-Incidentally, the lomo steak I had there (a chunk of which is pictured in the top right photo at the start of this post) was ‘perfumed with rosemary’, which was a very interesting and tasty take on what for me is the king of Argentine steaks.
+The flavor of the beef at La Cabrera is delicious, succulent, perfectly cooked (if you ask for a punto – medium – you really do get it medium and not overcooked) and very, very juicy.
+And all this seems to be true whatever steak you order there, be it bife de chorizo, ojo de bife or bife de lomo – the three most popular cuts to order at La Cabrera.

 La Cabrera – A House of Gluttony